RoshitaB/RAD-NET/README.md

 # !!
-Paper Review at AAAI 2024 Imageonics
+Paper for Review at AAAI 2024 Imageonics

 - The paper introduces an innovative approach to multimodal understanding in radiology, emphasizing Visual Question Answering (QA) systems.